...

 Step 4.
 Look For the Battery Wires

 Once all the van’s interiors are out, check for the wires connecting the vertical lift to the car battery.
-The battery provides the power to make the lift operational.
+The battery powers the lift.

 Also, check for the wires that connect to the lift’s battery backup, and remove them.
 You won’t need any tools for that.